 On meeting with the salespeople, they were smart, young and enthusiastic individuals, all working hard at bringing in sales quota and finding sales opportunities.
 They needed some training, as most do, but it was not going to have the major impact the company was looking for.

 There was more required than just the training required to deliver the planned growth.
 The business needed front-end fine-tuning, and we discussed how they had approached similar issues within their manufacturing processes.
 The idea was foreign to them, but they had seen the results using similar principles in operations, so the sales improvement review was booked.

 What our experience tells us is that most companies have a degree of sales leakage; discovering what that degree is, is important.

 Some leakage is easily found; some take time to seek out with careful analysis.
 Every percentage point that can be added back to the EBITDA is worth the energy of a review.

-Through our proprietory Sales Improvement Review, we look specifically at the contributors creating sales leakage.
-Most searches find both small and big issues, some people know about, but don’t have the authority to fix, and others hidden behind long-standing practices in the company.
+Through our proprietary Sales Improvement Review, we look specifically at the contributors creating sales leakage.
+Most searches find both small and big issues some people know about but don’t have the authority to fix and others hidden behind long-standing practices in the company.

 Sales leakage has many similarities to Lean Thinking for manufacturing as we set out in our Lean Sales and Marketing services.
 It requires a well-planned project of analysis and identification, followed by a series of actions to address and improve.